jasny/jquery.smartbanner/README.md

 [Smart Banners][1] are a new feature in iOS 6 to promote apps on the App Store from a website.
 This jQuery plugin brings this feature to older iOS versions, Android devices and for Windows Store apps.

+# _Abandoned_

+_jQuery smartbanner is currently not being maintained.
+If you like to take over this project, please contact me at arnold@jasny.net._

 ## Usage ##
     <html>
       <head>